Gilbert Postelle: Early life

-Postelle was abandoned by his mother at a young age and at age twelve began using methamphetamine on a daily basis.
+Postelle was abandoned by his mother at a young age and later began using methamphetamine on a daily basis.
 Postelle was arrested at least eight times in Midwest City related to drug manufacturing and weapons complaints.
 His father, Earl Bradford "Brad" Postelle, had a 1996 drug conviction and, in 1999, was suspected of manufacturing methamphetamine in an old school bus behind his home.
 Brad Postelle was charged with endeavoring to manufacture meth and drug possession, but the charges later were dropped.

 Crime

 On May 30, 2005, Memorial Day, Postelle, his brother David Postelle, father Brad Postelle, and another man, Randall Wade Byus, shot and killed four people in a "blitz attack" at a home in Oklahoma City.
 The victims were Donnie Swindle, James Alderson, Terry Smith, and Amy Wright.
 Prior to the attack, Brad Postelle was involved in a motorcycle crash and was seriously injured, receiving a brain injury resulting in seizures.
-The shooting was motivated by Postelle's belief that Swindle was responsible for the motorcycle accident, despite there being no evidence for his involvement.
+The shooting was motivated by Postelle's belief that Swindle was responsible for the motorcycle accident despite there being no evidence for his involvement.
 The victims were marched into the yard outside a trailer home complex, where they were told to kneel.
 During the attack, Postelle shot over thirty rounds from an AK-47 rifle, striking all four victims.
-Wright and Alderson tried to flee and Postelle shot them from behind.
+Wright and Alderson tried to flee, and Postelle shot them from behind.

 On July 7, detectives tracked a maroon van, similar to one seen in surveillance footage leaving the crime scene, to Terre Haute, Indiana, where it was found.
 Avis Sanders told police he and Daniel Ashcraft drove the van to Indiana.
 Police recovered trace evidence from the van.